 Biometrics for Remote Desktop is extremely easy to use.
 The solution consists of two parts: Workstation and Server.
 The Workstation part should be installed on the local computer and the Server part goes to the remote server where you login via RDP, PCoIP or Citrix.

 USB device drivers are not required on the remote side.
-It’s really important since the most of USB fingerprint scanners are not designed to work in Terminal Server environment.
+It’s really important since the most of USB biometrics scanners are not designed to work in Terminal Server environment.
 And usually there are no drivers for Windows Server.

-The most popular biometric devices are supported by the solution.In the current version a wide list of devices produced by Futronic®, 3M Cogent® and Safran® can be redirected to remote desktop session.
+The most popular biometric sensors, such as fingerprint readers, signature pads or vein scanners, are supported.In the current version a wide list of devices produced by Futronic, 3M Cogent, Safran, SecuGen, Nitgen, Fujitsu and Wacom can be redirected to remote desktop session.

 It doesn't matter what kind of environment is used.
 The solution works fine with both multi-user and single-user environments.
 It’s possible to use PCs or virtual machines (VMware, Hyper-V, Citrix XenApp, VirtualBox or any other).

 Biometrics for Remote Desktop redirects biometric information to remote side with low-latency.
 It’s also not sensitive to high-latency and slow network connections.
 Everything works like the device was plugged directly.

 If you are looking for solution for Linux you have already found it.
 Biometrics for Remote Desktop works perfectly in most distributions of Linux operating system.It includes plugins for FreeRDP, Citrix Receiver and VMware Horizon Client.

 Biometrics for Remote Desktop functionality can be easily integrated into your application.
 So you allow terminal server users to access local biometric scanners in remote Windows session.
 Read more…

 Zero configuration is required.

 Latest macOS Ventura is now supported by all three products.